Russian plane crash: 11 bodies recovered

 "I rule out version of the terror attack completely.
 It is the aircraft of the Ministry of Defense, the airspace of the Russian Federation, there cannot be such a version," Ozerov is quoted as saying.
 "The plane had to make a U-turn after takeoff over the sea (and) may (have taken) the wrong direction."

+Russian Transport Minister Maxim Sokolov said Monday that "the major versions do not include the terrorist attack, so we assume that the cause of the crash could be either technical malfunction or pilot error," according to TASS.

-The Russian Investigation Committee has launched a routine criminal investigation to examine potential "violation of rules of flight safety or preparation," committee spokesperson Svetlana Petrenko told Tass.
+The Russian Investigation Committee has launched a routine criminal investigation to examine potential "violation of rules of flight safety or preparation," committee spokesperson Svetlana Petrenko earlier told Tass.
 The committee plans to seize documents and interrogate those who prepared the plane for flight, she added.

 CNN Meteorologist Derek Van Dam said no major weather patterns were present at the time of the plane's disappearance.